Corey Seager Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The righty's last appearance was on Tuesday against the Boston Red Sox, when he went 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his last appearance on Wednesday against the Boston Red Sox, the lefty went six innings, giving up two earned runs while surrendering five hits.

-- The 28-year-old has put up a 3.49 ERA and 6.7 strikeouts per nine innings in 20 games this season, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.